US dollar weakens against Pakistani rupee

-KARACHI: The United States (US) dollar weakened against the Pakistani rupee in the interbank currency market on Wednesday.
+KARACHI: The United States (US) dollar weakened against the Pakistani rupee in the interbank market on the first trading day of the week.

-According to the data shared by the State of Bank of Pakistan (SBP), the greenback depreciated by 40 paisas against the domestic unit.

-The dollar closed at 176.23 against the rupee as compared to the previous close of Rs176.63.
+According to the data shared by the State Bank of Pakistan (SBP), the greenback closed at Rs175.92 against the domestic currency on Monday, showing depreciation of 15 paisas over the previous close of Rs176.07.

 The Pakistani Rupee declined by almost 12 per cent last year.
 The dollar flight continued despite multiple measures taken by the State Bank of Pakistan (SBP) to stabilise the exchange rate.